ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-ca.md

 **To start with, it is important to ensure that the information associated with the domain name is up-to-date.** Since the implementation of GDPR, the data visible in [WHOIS](https://www.ovhcloud.com/en-ca/domains/whois/){.external} has become very limited.
 We recommend checking the information associated with your domain name via your current domain name registrar.

-- **If the information is correct:** go to the next step of this guide.
+- **If the information is correct:** Go to the next step of this guide.

-- **If the information is incorrect or not visible:** contact your domain name registrar to check and/or modify it.
+- **If the information is incorrect or not visible:** Contact your domain name registrar to check and/or modify it.

 > [!primary]
 >